Steve-Fenton/Katelyn/README.md

 Advanced Options

  - `-address` is mandatory.
-Specify the full URI to be used as the root for the crawling session
+Specify the full URI to be used as the root for the crawling session _this should only be websites you own_

  - `-verbose` optional, if `true` shows information for every URI crawled